ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ## vCon Extensions Names Registry

-This document defines and new registry for the token name values that are permited as values to the [extensions]s(#extensions) parameter.
+This document defines and new registry for the token name values that are permitted as values to the [extensions]s(#extensions) parameter.
 However it does not define any values for this registry.
-Values for this registry are to be defined in subsequent documents which define extnensions to the vCon schema.
+Values for this registry are to be defined in subsequent documents which define extensions to the vCon schema.

 ### Extensions Registration Template